Navigation events for WebView2 apps

 NavigationStarting events in a row, where later event arguments have the

-IsRedirect property set; however, the
+IsRedirect property set; however, the Navigation ID remains the same.

 Same-document navigation events, such as navigating to a fragment in the same document, don't cause a